-It is worth noting that till $t \sim t_2$, i.e. till Region III, there is no system size dependence of the results, neither the time windows nor the behaviour depends on $L$.
-However, both the behaviour of $I(t)$ and the time span of Region IV is dependent on $L$.
-This feature is clearly visible in Fig.~\ref{fig1}(b) where we plot numerical results obtained for evolution of $-{\rm \ln} I(t)$ for a disorder strength of $W=8$ for different system sizes.
+It is worth noting that until Region IV there is no system size dependence of the results; neither the time windows nor the behavior depend on $L$.
+However, the ending time $t_3$ of region IV and the behavior of $I(t)$ for open boundaries depend on $L$ (for periodic boundary conditions $I(t)$ does not depend on $L$).
+This feature is clearly visible in Fig.~\ref{fig1}(b) where for $\tau>5$ different system sizes start showing different behavior.
 We perform disorder averaging over $10^2$ realizations for $L=50,500$ and $10$ for $L=3000$.
-We also mark the various timescales in this plot, now with respect to $\tau$.
-Clearly, for $\tau>1$, different system sizes start showing different behaviour.

-Since till $\tau\sim 1$, the rescaled data for the different system sizes clearly overlap with one another and is almost linear in $\ln-\ln$ scale, this prompted the stretched exponential fits in previous works.
+Since until $\tau\sim 5$, the rescaled data for the different system sizes clearly overlap with one another and are almost linear in log-log scale, this prompted the stretched exponential fits in previous works.
 In Fig.~\ref{fig1}(b), we have added a black dashed line showing the stretched exponential expression obtained from a theoretical computation in Sec.~\ref{region23}.
-As will be clear from the analysis in that section, this behaviour is expected to hold best till small $\tau \sim 0.1$, which is what is demonstrated in the plot. \footnote{Hence numerical fits of the form $\exp(-t^{\alpha})$ in Refs. \onlinecite{AltmanPhysRevLett.116.160401,CaiBarthelPhysRevLett.111.150403,CaiPhysRevLett.124.130602,SchneiderPhysRevB.106.134211} found different $\alpha$s depending on fit windows as the behaviour is not a true stretched exponential. } Finally for $L=50$ one sees a fast growth of $-\ln I(t)$ (see a slight bend upwards) at large times, which is due to the exponential decay of $I(t)$ from the finite size Liouvillian gap.
+As will be clear from the analysis in that section, this behavior is expected to hold best until small $\tau \sim 0.1$, which is what is demonstrated in the plot. \footnote{Hence numerical fits of the form $\exp(-t^{\alpha})$ in Refs. \onlinecite{AltmanPhysRevLett.116.160401,CaiBarthelPhysRevLett.111.150403,CaiPhysRevLett.124.130602,SchneiderPhysRevB.106.134211} found different $\alpha$'s depending on fit windows as the behavior is not a true stretched exponential. } Finally for $L=50$ one sees a fast growth of $-\ln I(t)$ (see a slight bend upwards) at $\tau>200$, which is due to the exponential decay of $I(t)$ from the finite size Liouvillian gap.

-In what follows, we shall discuss the above findings in details and provide a theoretical understanding for the same.
-In the next section, we describe the model in more details and elaborate on the technique used to compute the numerical results.
-Then in Sec.~\ref{timescales} we elaborate on the behaviour of $I(t)$ in different timescales.
+In what follows, we shall discuss the above findings in detail and provide a theoretical understanding for the same.
+In the next section, we describe the model in more detail and elaborate on the technique used to compute the numerical results.
+Then in Sec.~\ref{timescales} we elaborate on the behavior of $I(t)$ in different timescales.
 Finally, in Sec.~\ref{discussion} we provide some final remarks on our results and possible extensions of this work.